cysouw/graphicalgrammar/text/germany.md

 Musical notation used to illustrate the grammatical structure of whole paragraphs.
 Main clauses (indicated by *h*) are higher up, subordinate clauses are lower.
 Different sentences are separated by bar lines [@herling1828: 366].
 :::

-## Götzinger (1827) *Deutsche Sprachlehre* {#sec:götzinger1827}
+### Götzinger (1827) *Deutsche Sprachlehre* {#sec:götzinger1827}

+Maximilian Wilhelm Götzinger (1799–1856) was a teacher of German, most of his life working in Schaffhausen (Switzerland).
+He wrote extensively about grammar, literature and dialectology, see Olsson [-@olsson2009] for an comprehensive appraisal of his work.
+Besides his didactic writings, Götzinger also provided material for Grimm's dictionary project [@olsson2009: 37] and he was even awarded a doctorate *honoris causa* from the University of Basel in 1838 [@olsson2009: 36], probably through his personal contact with Wilhelm Wackernagel (the father of Jacob Wackernagel of *Wackernagel's law*-fame).

+Götzinger wrote two didactic grammatical textbooks, both of which appeared in many different editions throughout the 19th Century [see @olsson2009: 42-46 for a list of all editions].
+The book *Die Anfangsgründe der deutschen Sprachlehre in Regeln und Aufgaben* was first published in Leipzig in 1825.
+This was followed in quick succession by the *Deutsche Sprachlehre für Schulen*, first published in 1827 in Aarau.

 There is a curious graphic in the first edition of the *Deutsche Sprachlehre für Schulen* [@gotzinger1827: 263], reproduced here in [@fig:götzinger1830_263] from the second edition because of the higher quality of the scan [@gotzinger1830: 263].
 This graphical display purports to show different ways in which clauses can be coordinated to form a *Periode*.
 Although he lists various literary examples of such structures [@gotzinger1827: 264], it remains unclear how exactly this analysis is supposed to work.
 From the graphic it appears as if there should always be a central pair of clauses, but there is no explanation how to extract this central pair.
 The examples in the text seem to illustrate coordinated structures with a single central clause.
-For example, [@next] illustrates the option *Viergliedrig c)*, but this one clearly has the principal clause at the end.
+For example, [@next] illustrates the option *Viergliedrig c*, but this one clearly has the principal clause at the end.

 ::: ex
 Wo göttliche Kraft und Empfindung die Gedanken belebt; wo Dank und Bitte auf den Flügeln des Wortes zum Himmel steigt; wo ein heiliger Ort den umherschweifenden Sinn feßelt und fammelt – da ist Religion. [@gotzinger1827: 264, citing  Köppen]